 - Social Welfare Policy and Services

-Accepted applicants who meet the requirements for the Advanced Standing Program will be granted advanced standing status upon formal financial enrollment in the M.S.W. degree program.
 The supplemental advanced standing program application can be found here.
+Applicants who meet the requirements for the Advanced Standing Program will be granted advanced standing status upon formal financial enrollment in the M.S.W. degree program.

 Students may choose electives from any of the following options:

-- from the list of general electives in the social work curriculum
+- From the list of general electives in the social work curriculum; and

 Part-time enrollment is available each semester with evening classes scheduled that cover foundation curriculum content.
 Under the part-time option, students are permitted to develop an individualized part-time course of studies with their advisers or they may choose the Planned Part-Time Program as recommended by the School.
 The Planned Part-time Program options are: